-There will be three public workshops on January 7, 9, and 13 after the draft Lower Snake River Dams report is released in mid-December.
+There were be three public workshops on January 7, 9, and 13 after the draft Lower Snake River Dams report is released in mid-December.

 Purpose: to inform the interested public on the content of the draft report and provide an understanding of the different perspectives.
 The workshops are an opportunity to learn about the report in preparation of providing written comments by 5:00 pm on Friday, January 24, 2020.